 In the age of online banking and money transfer apps like Zelle, it’s important to be aware of potential scams.
-This article will outline 10 common scams to watch out for when using Zelle to send money.
-By being vigilant and knowing the warning signs, you can protect yourself and your finances.
+This article outlines 10 common scams to watch out for when using Zelle to send money.
+By being vigilant and knowing the warning signs, you can protect yourself and your finances from Zell Scams.
 Let’s get started!

 Be Aware of These Most Common Zelle Pay Scams